LaTeX, an Introduction

 Wrap Up

-I hope that this article has provided you with enough information to help you begin using LaTeX, and maybe convinced you to delve a little deeper into its many powerful features.
-If you are looking for a more in-depth overview of indivdual aspects of LaTeX, use the resources provided below as a good starting point.
-On top of that you are welcome to have a look at a heavily commented VIM cheat sheet I have created using many of LaTeX’s prominent features.
-This document is available here on GitHub, and pull-requests are highly welcome.
+I hope that this post has provided you with enough information to help you begin using LaTeX and has perhaps convinced you to delve a little deeper into its many powerful features.
+If you are looking for a more in-depth overview of individual aspects of LaTeX, use the resources provided below as a good starting point.
+Additionally, you are welcome to check out a heavily commented VIM cheat sheet I have created using many of LaTeX’s prominent features.
+This document is available here on GitHub, and pull requests are highly welcome.

 Resources